Saturday's Scottish Gossip

 Celtic manager Ange Postecoglou remains confident of formalising deals for loan players Jota and Cameron Carter-Vickers.
 (Record)

-A report in Italy suggest Bodo/Glimt winger Ola Solbakken has agreed to join Roma rather than Celtic.
+A report in Italy suggests Bodo/Glimt winger Ola Solbakken has agreed to join Roma rather than Celtic.
 (Express)

 Manager Giovanni van Bronckhorst hints veteran goalkeeper Allan McGregor may stay at Rangers next season.
 (Sun)